gigascience/gigadb-website/docs/prs/REPORTS.md

 ## Reports for GigaReview

-Several queries for generating reports have been developed to retrieve data for keeping the information in the GigaReview Peer Review System up to date (Fig. 1).
+Several queries for generating reports have been developed to retrieve data for keeping the information in the GigaReview Peer Review System up to date.
+For screenshots showing how queries have been created - see [slides](https://docs.google.com/a/gigasciencejournal.com/viewer?a=v&pid=sites&srcid=Z2lnYXNjaWVuY2Vqb3VybmFsLmNvbXxnaWdhc2NpZW5jZXxneDoyM2ExM2NmZTk3MTkxMDlh).
 All reports are outputted to the SFTP server on a weekly and daily basis.

 ### Manuscripts_Previous_Week_PL / Manuscripts_Yesterday_PL